The global skills and competency framework for the digital world

 Explains the purpose of security controls and performs security risk and business impact analysis for medium complexity information systems.

 Identifies risks that arise from potential technical solution architectures.
-Designs alternate solutions or countermeasures and ensures they mitigate identified risks.
+Designs alternate solutions or countermeasures and ensures they manage identified risks.

 Investigates suspected attacks and supports security incident management.